Catholic laity: Web content

 Lay Catholics have contributed to Catholic media online in such avenues as blogs, online columns, and newspapers.
-The Vatican hosted a conference of bloggers on 2 May 2011.
-This was sponsored jointly by the Pontifical Council for Culture and the Pontifical Council for Social Communications.
+The Vatican hosted a conference of bloggers on 2 May 2011, which was sponsored jointly by the Pontifical Council for Culture and the Pontifical Council for Social Communications.
 One hundred and fifty bloggers were invited from across the world.
 Richard Rouse, an English layman who works for the Pontifical Council for Culture, has stated that this meeting was not held in any attempt by the Vatican to control Catholic blogs.
-He has also stated that there will not be another Vatican Blogmeet, but individual Diocese may hold similar conferences.
+He has also stated that there will not be another Vatican Blogmeet, but individual dioceses may hold similar conferences.

 Lay newspapers

 There are many Catholic newspapers and periodicals produced around the world by lay Catholics, which are independent of the Church hierarchy.
 Examples in the United Kingdom are The Catholic Herald and The Tablet.
 In the United States the Catholic Reporter is entirely a work of the laity and the National Catholic Register, a subsidiary of EWTN, is run by laypersons.
 Secular newspapers such as The Boston Globe and The Daily Telegraph are also heavy in Catholic content.